guywiddasnipah/Aim-Trainer-Mod/README.md

 ## Features  <a name="features"></a>

-- A modern, Aim Trainer-esque UI to get you into the
+- A modern, minimal and stats-packed Aim Trainer-esque UI to provide you all the info you'll need on-the-go
 - Simplified game asset models for a significant performance/FPS boost
 - Clean textures for great visibility and target-focused gameplay
 - Pleasant sound effects to add to the overall ambience of the mod's theme